smartmirrorinc/MagicMirror/mmmp/README.md

 Manipulate MagicMirror configuration and control MagicMirror in various ways through a simple REST interface.

-Requires Python3 and Flask.
+Requires Python3, Flask and a WSGI HTTP server such as gunicorn.
 Run with:

     cd MagicMirror/mmmp/
-    python3 mmmp_server.py
+    gunicorn3 -b 0.0.0.0:5000 mmmp_server:app

-Currently runs in debug mode and uses unsafe webserver.
+Currently runs in debug mode and allows connections from any IP.
 Manipulates local files (config.js).
 Use at own risk.

 Config file must be sanitized to allow parsing it with Pythons JSON module: